 The doctor will examine the baby's eyes.
 Diagnosis may be made from the exam.
 A sample of eye discharge may be taken.
 This can help the doctor know what is causing the infection.

 The treatment of newborn conjunctivitis depends on the cause:

-- Antibiotic eye ointment given to the infant after birth
+- Giving antibiotic eye ointment to infants after birth

-- Treating the mother for any STDs prior to labor and delivery
+- Treating the mother for STIs before labor and delivery

-- A cesarean section for mothers with active genital herpes lesions
+- Giving a cesarean section to mothers with active genital herpes sores

 American Association for Pediatric Ophthalmology and Strabismus

 Conjunctivitis (pink eye) in newborns.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/conjunctivitis/newborns.html.
 Accessed February 15, 2021.

 Honkila M, Renko M, et al. Aetiology of neonatal conjunctivitis evaluated in a population-based setting.
 Acta Paediatr.
 2018;107(5):774-779.